Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: The linearized equation on the initial surfaces

-In other words $(u_1,w^+_{E,1},w^-_{E,1})$ provide an approximate solution of \eqref{ELcal} with approximation error $E_1$.
-The approximate solution $u_1$ will be constructed by combining semi-local approximate solutions.
+we will have that $(u_1,w^+_{E,1},w^-_{E,1})$ is an approximate solution of \eqref{ELcal} with approximation error $E_1$ in the sense that the norm of $E_1$ is small compared to the norm of $E$.
+The approximate solution will be constructed by combining semi-local approximate solutions.
 Before we proceed with the construction we define some cut-off functions we will need.

-\begin{definition} We define $\psi'\in C^{\infty}(\Sigma)$ and $ \psihat \in C^{\infty}(M)$ by requesting the following. \begin{enumerate}[label = \emph{(\roman*)}] \item $\psihat$ is supported on $\Shat[L]$ and $\psi'$ on $\Stildep$ (recall \ref{D:regions}).
+\begin{definition} We define $\psi'\in C^{\infty}(\Sigma)$ and $ \psihat \in C^{\infty}(M)$ by requesting the following. \begin{enumerate}[label = \emph{(\roman*)}] \item $\psihat$ is supported on $\Shat[M] \subset M$ and $\psi'$ on $\Stildep \subset \Sigma$ (recall \ref{D:regions}).

 \item $\psi'=1$ on $\Stildep_1$ and for each $p\in L$ we have

 \end{enumerate} \end{definition}

 Given $E\in C^{0,\beta}(M)$, we define $E'_{\pm}\in C^{0,\beta}(\Sigma)$ by requiring that they are supported on $\Stildep$ and that